anjieyang/EVFHQ-Fetcher/README.md

 ## DockerHub Repository

-You can find the Docker image for EVFHQ-Fetcher on DockerHub: [anjieyang/evfhq-fetcher](https://hub.docker.com/repository/docker/anjieyang/evfhq-fetcher/general)
+You can find the [Docker image](https://hub.docker.com/repository/docker/anjieyang/evfhq-fetcher/general) for EVFHQ-Fetcher on DockerHub.

 ## Deployment Configurations